DEFRA/ffc-development-guide/docs/development-patterns/configuration.md

 If a key exists then the value, `3000` in the example, will be overwritten with the value in Application Configuration.

 ## Key naming standards

-As all FFC teams will be sharing a single instance of Application Configuration in each subscription and that subscription may host multiple environments, we need to ensure our key naming convention is scalable, performant and avoids duplication where possible.

 There are five accepted formats a key name can follow.
 The examples all use the `container.port` key as a demonstration for simplicity.